RTXteam/RTX-KG2/README.md

   - `relation`: a CURIE ID for the relation as reported by the upstream database source.
-  - `simplified edge label`: a `snake_case` representation of the plain English label for the simplified predicate (see the `simplified relation curie` field); in most cases this is a predicate type from the Biolink model.
+  - `simplified edge label`: a `snake_case` representation of the plain English label for the simplified predicate (see the `simplified relation` field); in most cases this is a predicate type from the Biolink model.
   - `simplified relation`: a CURIE ID for the simplified relation
   - `subject`: the CURIE ID (`id`) for the KG2 node that is the subject of the